Repeat after me.

 I will know that I make a difference.
 And yes it counts when you get up early and pack those lunches and tuck notes in and wait outside the door.

-I will not compare myself to the mom sitting across from me in Starbucks.
-That mom at Starbucks is probably comparing herself with you too so it might be better if you just said hello to each other.
+I will not compare myself to the mom sitting across from me in Starbucks, pick up line, or on Facebook.
+That mom is probably comparing herself with you too so it might be better if you just said hello to each other.

 I will give myself grace when I stumble.
 Sorry, you’ll stumble.
 You’ll make mistakes.
 You’ll burn the pizza.
 But you’ll get up.